 Details: 1 Park Rd, London N8 8TE | Book here

 J. Sheekey | Leicester Square

 J. Sheekey is a stone’s throw from the West End: something you’ll notice as soon as you walk in, with its variety of theatrical photos framed on every square inch of wall.
-As you might expect from a Covent Garden-based restaurant, things here are… fancy.
+As you might expect from a seafood restaurant in Covent Garden, things here are… fancy.
 Iconic red doors, marbled floors and expensive-looking wine glasses in every direction are only the beginning.
 And to answer the next question that’s undoubtedly on your lips, yes there is a “central crustacean bar”.

 Dishes are classic and comforting: huge golden crusted chunks of white fish, perfectly tender squid brushed with aromatic oil, and soft bites of tuna tartare.
 And, in case you forgot you’re in one of London’s most glitzy neighbourhoods, you’ll find thick tartan monogrammed blankets over the edge of each outdoor seat.

 Details: 28-32 St Martin’s Ct, London WC2N 4AL | Book here